ooclab/ga/README.md

    - microservices / nanoservices
    - serverless / FaaS

-we don't want to argument the term, we just want to do right job.
+We don't want to argument the term, we just want to do right job.
+:-)

 ![](./docs/attachments/ga-current-arch.png)